HubSpot/integration-examples-php/contacts-app/README.md

 # HubSpot-php sample app

 This is a sample app for the [hubspot-php SDK](https://github.com/ryanwinchester/hubspot-php).
-Currently, this app focuses on demonstrating the functionality of Accounts API -> [Contacts API](https://developers.hubspot.com/docs/methods/contacts/contacts-overview) endpoints and their related actions.
+Currently, this app focuses on demonstrating the functionality of [Contacts API](https://developers.hubspot.com/docs/methods/contacts/contacts-overview) endpoints and their related actions.

 ### Setup App